-It’s time to for all of us in southern Africa to make ourselves deliberately uncomfortable about the extent of gender-based violence and open ourselves up to new thinking about how we are manifestly failing in our mission - given the empirical evidence of rising gender-based violence - and how we can change tack and bring some new thinking to the table.
+It’s time to for all of us in southern Africa to make ourselves deliberately uncomfortable about the extent of gender-based violence and open ourselves up to new thinking about how we are manifestly failing in our mission - given the - and how we can change tack and bring some new thinking to the table.

 This work remains seriously underfunded.
 Supporting victims is often small-scale, uncoordinated and under the radar.
 Attitudes towards gender-based violence in many local communities remain deeply troubling and unchallenged by our gender movement and our constitutional, human-rights work.

 There is a powerful, persistent and malignant idea still out there in many communities that this violence is a marginal problem, confined to a small number of aberrant men.
 That it is just the problem that sometimes men “take it too far”.

 As gender activists we’ve let this happen to some extent.
 We’ve compartmentalised the problem, labelled it and boxed it into a marketable commodity for funding proposals to donors and governments.
 We've sought support for our work from only a narrow constituency of benevolent “gender” backstoppers and been content not to think outside of the box.

 We’ve ghettoised this as a “women’s issue” and therefore been content to leave the leadership of the challenge to the women’s movement believing in the fallacy that it is a women’s problem.
 We’ve allocated just enough resources to women’s organisations to manage the dissent and pick up some of the pieces.
 We’ve patronised and marginalised the small number of men and men’s organisations who’ve taken up the challenge to gender-based violence, drip-feeding their work and just about keeping it on life support.